puppetlabs/puppet-docs/source/pe/3.0/install_basic.markdown

 If you choose to use a database server separate from the PuppetDB server, you must configure it manually.
 The installer cannot install and configure postgres on a remote server without PuppetDB.

+**Note:** If you will be using your own instance of PostgreSQL (as opposed to the instance PE can install) for the console and PuppetDB, it must be version 9.1 or higher.

 ### The Console Role

 This role should be installed on **one node.** It should usually run on its own dedicated server, but it can run on the same server as the puppet master.
 The console server can: